SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/heat-map.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 A heat map visualizes the count of data points returned by a metrics query within specified value ranges over time intervals of a specified duration.
-A heat map is most useful for queries that return non-aggregate results.
+This feature is most useful for queries that return non-aggregate results.

 In a heat map, data points are aggregated by value on the y-axis, and over time on the x-axis.
 Sumo Logic automatically calculates values for these settings, based on query results.
 You can explicitly configure the desired value and time ranges, by clicking the fields in the **Bucket Settings** section of the **Chart View UI** and entering new values.